dusty-nv/jetson-inference/docs/pytorch-ssd.md

 2020-07-10 13:19:26 - Saved model models/fruit/mb1-ssd-Epoch-0-Loss-5.672993580500285.pth
 ```

-If you want to test your model before the full number of epochs have completed training, you can press `Ctrl+C` to kill the training script, and resume it again later with the `--resume=<CHECKPOINT>` argument.
+To test your model before the full number of epochs have completed training, you can press `Ctrl+C` to kill the training script, and resume it again later with the `--resume=<CHECKPOINT>` argument.
 You can download the fruit model that was already trained for 100 epochs [here](https://nvidia.box.com/shared/static/gq0zlf0g2r258g3ldabl9o7vch18cxmi.gz).

 ## Converting the Model to ONNX